 Schedule an HVAC maintenance check-up.
 To avoid emergencies and costly, unexpected repairs and replacements, this phone call should be made seasonally (every 3 to 4 months).
 You must prep your AC for the fall.
-For the fall, a professional should perform the following tasks on the central system as part of a Furnace Tune Up service:
+For the fall, you should arrange for a professional to perform the following tasks on the central system as part of a Furnace Tune Up service:

 - Clean air ducts.

 - Check for the correct amount of refrigerant.

 - Test for and seal leaks in ducts.

 - Measure the evaporator coil’s airflow.

 - Inspect electric terminals, and clean and tighten connections.

 - Oil motors, and check belts for tightness and wear.